Justin Turner Player Props: Red Sox vs. Yankees

 Justin Turner At The Plate

-- Among qualified hitters in MLB action, he ranks 53rd in batting average, 42nd in on-base percentage, and 97th in slugging.
+- Among the qualified hitters in MLB action, his batting average ranks 43rd, his on-base percentage ranks 35th, and he is 59th in the league in slugging.

-- Turner is batting .421 with one homer during his last outings and is on a six-game hitting streak.
+- Turner enters this game on a seven-game hitting streak.
+In his last games, he's hitting .450 with three homers.

-- Turner has picked up an RBI in 34.8% of his games this season, with two or more RBI in 9.1% of his games.
-He has also driven in three or more runs in one contest.
+- Turner has picked up an RBI in 35.8% of his games this season, with more than one RBI in 10.4% of his games.
+He has also produced three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.